Can't find what you're looking for? Central Payment sells and

 supports dozens of terminals, services and programs.

-Contact your CPAY agent to get more details.
+Contact your Central Payment independent sales agent to get more details.

 Right now, EMV is a big topic and there’s lots of confusing information to process.
 On this page, you’ll find the facts you need to know, clear and simple.
 And if you want to know more, we have that here, too.
 EMV payment technology is already used all over the world and countries that have adopted EMV are proving the technology to be highly effective in reducing credit card fraud.

 EMV credit cards are identified by a metallic chip that stores payment information and is used in place of the familiar magnetic strip.
 This chip is smart, secure and virtually impossible to duplicate.
 Here’s how it works: during a transaction, the chip secretly and securely passes data to an EMV payment device using a unique, one-time code that cannot be used again.
 If the card is illegally duplicated, the code will have already been used, signaling that the card is fraudulent.

 Using an EMV-enabled device protects your business from financial loss due to credit card fraud.
 Prior to October 1st, 2015, banks reimbursed cardholders for fraudulent activity that happened on their card.
 However, after October 1st, this financial burden will fall on merchants who do not have an EMV-enabled device.
 This could add up to significant expenses!
 But don’t worry, as long as your business is equipped with an EMV-device provided by Central Payment, you’re covered.

 EMV is a tiny, metallic computer chip on credit cards.
 Lots of cards today have both a magnetic strip and a chip, but only the chip is EMV.
 To use the chip, the card is inserted into a slot on the terminal rather than swiped.